Planned changes to shared memory

 There is standardization work ongoing that enables developers to create

-SharedArrayBuffer objects again, but they will need to make some changes in order to be able to use these across threads (i.e.,
+SharedArrayBuffer objects again, but changes are needed in order to be use these across threads (i.e.,

-postMessage() throws by default).
-These changes enable further isolation between sites and help reduce the impact of attacks with high-resolution timers, which can be created with shared memory.
+SharedArrayBuffer objects throws by default).
+These changes provide further isolation between sites and help reduce the impact of attacks with high-resolution timers, which can be created with shared memory.

-The Nightly release of Firefox 72 will soon have an experimental implementation of the features described in this document enabled by default.
+Firefox's Nightly release from 73 onward has an experimental implementation of the features described in this document enabled by default.

 Chrome intends to implement similar restrictions.